brunorijsman/rift-python/doc/deviations.md

 As a result, the events ChangeLocalLeafIndications and ChangeLocalConfiguredLevel are combined into a single event ChangeLocalConfiguredLevel.

-The ChangeLocalConfiguredLevel is pushed whenever the conifigured level is changed.
+The ChangeLocalConfiguredLevel is pushed whenever the configured level is changed.
 The action is store_level which also updates the leaf flags and the superspine flag.

 **PRZ 8/18 Comment: All fine as long behavior is equivalent to FSM.
 Superspine flag will become prominent with the new sections on partitioned fabric.**